Blueberry Protein Bars (No-Bake, Gluten-Free)

 Here is everything you need to make no-bake blueberry protein bars:

-Oat Flour: Creates the perfect chewy base with earthy flavor.
+- Oat Flour: Creates the perfect chewy base with earthy flavor.
 You can buy store-bought oat flour or grind your own rolled oats in a food processor until fine.
-You can also replace it with an equal amount of gluten-free flour or 1 cup of almond flour.
+You can also replace it with 1 cup of almond flour.

 Easily Adapt This Recipe for Any Diet